Zenika/example.znk.io/README.md

 - Wildcard name resolution
 - Advanced features with [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)
 - Deploy your build workflow using GitHub actions
+- Manage content with Git under the hood

 ## Use cases